ISR Academic Programs

 This SE Ph.D. program prepares students for academic and industry leadership positions in software engineering.
 Students address challenges related to diverse topics such as software architecture and design, software assurance and program analysis, measurement and tools, teams and organizations, and end-user programming.
 We also offer a Ph.D. program in software engineering as part of the Carnegie Mellon|Portugal Partnership.

-This COS Ph.D. program prepares students to be tomorrow's leaders in designing, constructing, and assessing software that will transform and is accountable to society, business, policy, and law or can be used to computationally reason about these complex socio-computational transformations.
+This Societal Computing Ph.D. program prepares students to be tomorrow's leaders in designing, constructing, and assessing software that will transform and is accountable to society, business, policy, and law or can be used to computationally reason about these complex socio-computational transformations.
 Current research areas include privacy and security, social network analysis, collaboration and coordination, and sustainable energy and energy consumption.

 ISR Masters Programs